giraysengonul/giraysengonul/README.md

 ### Hi there 🤓

-My name is Hakkı, a Computer Engineering,I studied at Fırat University -Turkey. <br/>
+My name is Hakkı, I am a computer engineer and actively a flutter developer, I studied at Fırat University -Turkey. <br/>
 Yes, nice to meet you!